An important part of the Cold

 Buzzer remains unknown until today.

-case of a crisis or war.
-Others believe that the
+available in case of a crisis or war.
+Others

-supposedly would be activated if the signal was
+sites that supposedly would be activated if the

-we now know, the dead hand systems did actually
+strike.
+As we now know, the dead hand systems did

 speculation.
 Nevertheless, the few interrupts of